aspose-html/Aspose.HTML-API-References/english/net/aspose.html.collections/domtokenlist/_index.md

 ---
 title: DOMTokenList
 second_title: Aspose.HTML for .NET API Reference
-description: The DOMTokenList class represents a set of spaceseparated tokens.
+description: The DOMTokenList class represents a set of space-separated tokens.
 It is indexed beginning with 0 as with JavaScript Array objects.
-DOMTokenList is always casesensitive.
+DOMTokenList is always case-sensitive.
 type: docs
 weight: 20
 url: /net/aspose.html.collections/domtokenlist/